 His reporting, scholarship, and editorials have been featured in popular and scholarly magazines and journals, including: the DanceUSA e-journal, Americans for the Arts ArtsBlog, the Clyde Fitch report, Somatics, Contact Quarterly, Bilerico, Ovationtv.com, and DanceEnthusiast.com.
 He blogs regularly for the Huffington Post.

-Robert Bettmann is the founder and Executive Director of Day Eight.
-He attended Oberlin College and received his BA in Environmental Studies in 1997.
-As a sophomore he received an A. W. Mellon Foundation grant to complete research in ecological design.
-Following graduation, Mr. Bettmann was honored to spend a year on scholarship at the Alvin Ailey School in New York City before joining W.W.
-Norton as an Editorial Assistant for Science books.
-In 1998 and 1999 he danced for Sudden Enlightment Theater, a fusion contemporary/traditional Korean dance company for which he performed traditional bara dances.
+He received a BA in Environmental Studies under Dr. David Orr from Oberlin College in 1997.
+While at Oberlin he received an A. W. Mellon Foundation grant to conduct research in ecological design directed by Dr. Marc Rosenbaum.
+Following graduation, he spent a year on scholarship at the Alvin Ailey School (under Denise Jefferson) in New York City, and subsequently worked at W.W.
+Norton & Co. as an Editorial Assistant for Science books.
+While at Norton he danced for Sudden Enlightment Theater, a fusion contemporary and traditional Korean dance company (for which he performed traditional bara dances.)

 Through a decade long performing career Mr. Bettmann performed for ballet and modern dance companies, including: Maida Withers Dance Construction Company, Alexandria Ballet, Jane Franklin, Blackbird, and Contradiction Dance.
 Mr. Bettmann received a Fellowship to undertake a Masters in Dance under Dr. Naima Prevots at American University, and graduated with Distinction in 2004.
 While pursuing his Masters he received Young Emerging Artist grants for choreography from the D.C.
 Commission on the Arts and Humanities (2002 and 2004).